stucchio/Homepage/content/python_and_terrorism.rst

 The result of this is a dataframe listing a location, a perpetrator, a number of deaths/injuries, and a few more columns.
 It's not super clean, but at least it's pretty structured.

-This `read_html` function is awesome, because I needed to do literally no work parsing.
+This `read_html` function is awesome because I needed to do literally no work parsing.

 Cool python trick #2: the `wikipedia` module
 --------------------------------------------